RobertBurrellDonkin/library-management-system/README.md

 ## How To Run

 The solution is a conventional `Spring Boot 3` microservice and can be run in the usual way.
-Profiles are used to allow authentication variations.
+Profiles facilitate authentication variations.

-By default, the microservice will start on port `8080` but this can be changed using the usual mechanisms.
+By default, the microservice will start on port `8080` (but this can be changed using the usual mechanisms).

 **Please note** that for security reasons, executing `mvn spring-boot:run` without a profile will forbid all requests.
-It is
-recommended that either the `insecure` or `secure` profile should be active.
+It is recommended that either the `insecure` or the `secure` profile should be activated.
 See below for details.
+It is expected that the container would supply an appropriate authentication configuration.

 ### Without JWT Authorization